The collegewide doctor of philosophy degree in the College of Communication & Information Sciences is designed to:

 Advertising and Public Relations Concentration

-Students in this concentration must select CIS 604 Mass Communication Theory in their program and then complete the following 15 hours of coursework:
+Students must select CIS 604 Mass Communication Theory in their program core and complete the following list of courses:

 ---|---|---|